Peru appoints Jose Maria Balcazar as president after Jose Jeri’s removal

 Balcazar’s ascent to the presidency, however, was marked by its own turmoil.
 In an initial round of voting, centre-right lawyer Maria del Carmen Alva, 58, and Balcazar, 83, came out ahead, with 43 and 46 votes respectively.

 But they both fell short of the 59 votes needed to be president, so another round of voting was announced.
-The left-wing party Together for Peru, however, announced it would boycott the second round.
+The left-wing party Together for Peru, however, decided to boycott the second round.

 Balcazar ultimately won after a tally of the 113 congressional votes cast.
 He received 60 votes.